learn-co-curriculum/reading-ios-creatingMethods/README.md

 ##Associated Implementation (The Fifth Element!)

 *Obviously* a method needs code inside that does the darn thing, but we couldn't just ignore the fact.

-Most of the examples leave this up to your imagination, but a method could also be as little as 1-3 lines — above all else, methods are here for **convenience**.
-They exist so we don't have to constantly implement the same stuff over and over again in our program!
+Most of the examples leave implementation up to your imagination, but a method could be as simple as 2 lines — above all else, methods are here for **convenience**.
+They exist so we don't have to implement the same stuff over and over again in our program!
 Here's a few tips for good method implementation:

    * **A method should do one thing and do it well**.
 "One thing" is almost always up for interpretation, but try and make your methods as simple as possible.
    * **Implement methods clearly** — use however many lines, comments or variables you need so that someone who's never seen it before can understand whats going on under the hood.
 Take care of future you.